ebi-gene-expression-group/scanpy-scripts/README.md

 ## Install

-The recommended way of installing scanpy-scripts is via conda:
+The recommended way of using this package is through the latest container produced by Bioconda [here](https://quay.io/repository/biocontainers/scanpy-scripts?tab=tags).
+If you must, prefer installing scanpy-scripts is via conda:

 ```bash
 conda install scanpy-scripts